 Econ 303 Money and Banking (cross-listed as FIN 303)

 Econ 422 Economic Growth and Development

 Econ 505 Public Finance

 Econ 545 Game Theory & Strategic Thinking

-The Department also offers special topics like Sports Economics, Advanced Microeconomics, and Urban Economics under the guise of Econ 520 Special Topics in Economics and 540 Seminar in Economics.
+The Department also offers special topics like Sports Economics and Advanced Microeconomics under the guise of Econ 520 Special Topics in Economics and 540 Seminar in Economics.